If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 System Requirements for No$GBA Emulator

 This is where it gets all dicey.
-Honestly, what makes me mad is the emulator developers’ inability to give clear specifications about the system requirements.
-Having said that, I will also say that I do appreciate their efforts in creating emulators for users like us.
+Honestly, what makes me mad is the emulator developers’ inaEmulatoro give Emulatorororications Emulator system requirements.
+I will also say that I do appreciate their efforts in creating emulators for users like us.

 Nonetheless, I will give you two sets of specifications.
-One is what I recommend as the minimum you should have, and the other one is what I used, and it worked.
+One is what I recommend as the minimum you should have, and the other is what I used, which worked.

 What I recommend as a minimum | What I used and it worked |